 Yes, of course.
 It is all a matter of methodological SEQUENCE: structure comes first, behavior comes second; objectivity comes first, subjectivity comes second.
 This is what the inescapable paradigm shift is all about.
 For the consistent formalization of human behavior see (2015).

 Make no mistake, it is NOT either structure or behavior, it is structure first and behavior second.
-This is why economics has to be based upon objective-structural axioms.
+This is why economics has to be based on objective-structural axioms.

 Kakarot-Handtke, E. (2015).
 Essentials of Constructive Heterodoxy: Behavior.
 SSRN Working Paper Series, 2600523: 1–17.
 URL